Signed in as:

 Your Speech-Language Pathologist will complete a comprehensive assessment and develop a treatment plan individualized to meet your child's unique needs.

 Treatment decisions take into account your child’s needs, family views and preferences, and the setting where services are provided.
-We provide prevention information to families as well as individuals working with your child, and provide education to prevent complications related to feeding and swallowing disorders.
+We provide education to families, as well as individuals working with your child, to prevent complications related to feeding and swallowing disorders.

 In some cases, your child may be referred to other professionals as needed to rule out other health conditions.

-The professional in charge of each individual’s speech-language therapy program is known as a Speech-Language Pathologist (SLP).
-The SLP will work with each individual to design a program that meets the unique needs of that person.
-Meaningful activities will be developed to make therapy interesting and effective in meeting goals.
+The professional in charge of each individual’s feeding and swallowing therapy program is known as a Speech-Language Pathologist (SLP).
+The SLP will work with each individual to design a program that meets each person's unique needs.
+Activities will be developed to make therapy interesting and effective in meeting goals.